 Of course, an ETF doesn’t have to focus on just one cryptocurrency like Bitcoin either, these funds can actually contain a basket of various blockchain projects, and then the investors can put their money into an expertly managed portfolio or curated crypto projects.
 Allowing them to invest with little to no knowledge of the market themselves.

 By using a brokerage or firm to make your purchases, investors are also privileged to the kind of buyer protections they have become accustomed to with investment platforms that crypto currently does not provide.

 What effect can ETFs have on the crypto market

 Many people are upset with ETFs because it means that these retail investors will not be purchasing cryptocurrencies themselves, driving up the market price in the process.

-However, the truth is that investors buying ETFs would likely have never bought coins on their own to start with, and having cryptocurrencies accepted by the SEC as an exchange-traded fund will bring legitimacy to the space.
-It will also boost the public profile of them as an investment vehicle and will likely have a positive outcome for everyone.
+However, the truth is that investors buying ETFs likely would buy coins on their own, and having cryptocurrencies accepted by the SEC as an exchange-traded fund will bring legitimacy to the field.
+It will also boost the public profile of them as an investment tool and will likely have a positive outcome for everyone.

-It can be, but that can, of course, depend on many factors.
-The most important of which is to research the company behind the ETF.
+It depends on many factors, of course.
+One of the most important is to research the company behind the ETF.
 If they don’t know what they’re doing, then it could be bad news for you.
 However, you should keep in mind as well that cryptocurrencies are risky, and you should not devote your entire portfolio to them.

 Exchange-traded funds risks